 Also Read: How to Prevent Electrical Fires in Homes

-Closing doors on your way out slow the spread of fire.
+Closing doors on your way out slows the spread of fire.
 This gives you more time to escape the fire safely.

 You can even use duct tapes or towels to seal the door cracks and cover air vents to keep smoke from coming in.
 If possible, try opening windows at the top and bottom of your house to let fresh air in.